srinivasayer4/Emergency-Disaster-Message-Classification/README.md

 c) To run the ETL script type: *python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db*
 d) To run the Machine Learning pipeline scipt type: *python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl*
 e) To run the web app type: *python app/run.py*
+f) Open localhost:3001 on the web browser to access the webapp on the local desktop.

+The screenshot of the web-app is attached as a file.

 ## 4. License
 The MIT License (MIT)